hail-is/hail/docs/LinearRegression.md

 `height = b0 + b1 * x + b2 * age + b3 * isMale + e`

-where the genotype `x` is coded as 0 (HomRef), 1 (Het), and 2 (HomVar), the Boolean covariate isMale is coded as 0 (false) and 1 (true), and `e` is normal noise.
+where the genotype `x` is coded as 0 for HomRef, 1 for Het, and 2 for HomVar, the Boolean covariate isMale is coded as 1 for true (male) and 0 for false (female), and `e` is normal noise.

 Five variant annotations are then added with root `va.linreg` as shown in the table.
+These annotations can then be accessed by other methods, including exporting to TSV with other variant annotations.

-Adding `-o myStudy.linreg` will additionally save a TSV file `myStudy.linreg` with a row for each variant and the following columns.
+Adding `-o myStudy.linreg` to the command above will cause Hail to immediately output a TSV file `myStudy.linreg` with the default format given by the columns below.

 Annotation | Column Name | Value
 ---|---|---